kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/reading-to-write.md

 ### 4 - Deepen your assessment

-Evaluate the structure, coherence, tone, and word choice of the text by askign yourself the following questions:
+Evaluate the structure, coherence, tone, and word choice of the text by asking yourself the following questions:
 - How is the text structured?
 You can determine this by analyzing the key messages and purposes of each paragraph of the text and evaluating how they relate to each other.
 - Why do you think the text is structured this way?
 - Are the paragraphs ordered in a logical way?